-John J. Kenney focuses on complex civil and criminal litigation, government investigations, and corporate governance and compliance law.
-John has extensive experience in state and federal trials and appeals in both civil and criminal cases.
-His trials have included securities fraud, breach of contract, and product liability cases.
-He has tried over 70 cases in 16 different state and various federal courts, the majority of which were jury trials, and has argued appeals in the U.S. Court of Appeals for the First, Second, Fifth, and Eighth Circuits, and various state appellate courts.
+John J. Kenney focuses his practice on complex civil litigation, government investigations, business crimes, and corporate compliance.
+He has tried over 75 cases in 16 different state and various federal courts, the majority of which were jury trials, and has argued numerous state and federal appeals, including appeals in four different federal circuits.

-John has experience in foreign litigation issues including requests between foreign governments and the United States in aid of criminal investigations.
-He has also represented clients in connection with foreign criminal investigations, including criminal tax charges by the Republic of Italy.
-John has represented a number of witnesses in hearings and investigations by the U.S. House of Representatives and U.S. Senate committees.
+He also has experience in foreign litigation issues including requests between foreign governments and the United States in aid of criminal investigations.
+He has represented clients in connection with foreign criminal investigations, including criminal tax charges by the Republic of Italy.
+John has also represented a number of witnesses in hearings and investigations by the U.S. House of Representatives and U.S. Senate committees.

-Formerly an Assistant U.S. Attorney in the Southern District of New York for nine years, including three years as the Executive Assistant U.S. Attorney, John is a Fellow of the American College of Trial Lawyers.
+Formerly an Assistant U.S. Attorney in the Southern District of New York for nine years, including three years as the Executive Assistant U.S. Attorney, John is a fellow of the American College of Trial Lawyers, and the past president of the Federal Bar Council and the New York County Lawyers Association.
+John is also a previous recipient of the John Marshall Award for outstanding legal achievement from the DOJ.
 Prior to joining Hoguet Newman Regal & Kenney as a name partner in 2007, he was a litigation partner at Simpson Thacher & Bartlett.

 United States Department of Justice John Marshall Award for Outstanding Legal Achievement